Ganeshuthiravasagam/Siri-WhatsApp/README.md

 - Siri begins again her question 👩‍🏫 "To whom you need to send the message"
 - Finally, the name and the statement is taken from the user and it gets implemented in a **Chrome Browser** 🤙

+## Tools Required
+- Python installed in your computer
+- Any IDE.
+In my case **PyCharm**
+- Your valuable time